BurntSushi/globset/FAQ.md

 * Are you writing portable shell scripts intended to work in a variety of environments?
-Great, probably not a good idea to use ripgrep! ripgrep is has nowhere near the ubquity of grep, so if you do use ripgrep, you might need to futz with the installation process more than you would with grep.
+Great, probably not a good idea to use ripgrep! ripgrep is has nowhere near the ubiquity of grep, so if you do use ripgrep, you might need to futz with the installation process more than you would with grep.
 * Do you care about POSIX compatibility?
 If so, then you can't use ripgrep because it never was, isn't and never will be POSIX compatible.